karthik0036/PowerBI/README.md

 # PowerBI
 Power BI: Key Uses &amp; Benefits 🚀 Power BI is a powerful business intelligence tool by Microsoft used for data analysis and visualization.</br>
-Here are some of its key uses</br>:
+Here are some of its key uses: </br>
 🔹 1.
 Data Visualization & Dashboards</br>
 Create interactive reports and dashboards with dynamic visuals.</br>